-Jane was re-elected as Assembly Member for the Vale of Glamorgan on 5th May 2016, and was appointed Leader of the House and Chief Whip by First Minister Carwyn Jones.
-Jane became the first Assembly Member (AM) to represent the Vale of Glamorgan when the National Assembly for Wales was set up in 1999, and she has served as AM and as a Welsh Government Minister continuously.
+Jane was re-elected Assembly Member for the Vale of Glamorgan on 5th May 2016, and served as Leader of the House and Chief Whip until she stepped down from the Cabinet in late 2017.
 Her ministerial roles have included health and social services, children, education and equalities.
-Between 2010 – May 2016 she was Minister for Finance, with responsibility for Governance and Business.
+Between 2010 and 2016 she was Minister for Finance.
 Jane was named as one of the most influential people in Public Finance in 2015.

 Jane was born in Epsom, Surrey, though her grandparents were from North Wales and were Welsh speakers.
 She spent part of her childhood in Uganda and Kenya.
 She has lived in Wales all her adult life and is a Welsh learner.
 Jane was educated at the University of Kent, the London School of Economics and the University of Bristol, and is a Welsh learner.
 She lives in Barry and is married with two adult children.

 Jane has been a key figure in the field of social justice in Wales.
 Before she was elected as AM, she helped establish several charities and grass roots organisations, campaigned on equalities issues and worked in a range of organisations, as well as serving as a county councillor on the former South Glamorgan County Council.